turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 In addition, standards need to be defined to support token burning and minting.
 That falls outside the scope of this discussion.
 The overall standard design strategy was to use a divide and conquer approach.
-Instead of designing a single huge standard that covers all use cases and edge cases, the strategy is to divide the standard into multiple smaller and separate APIs following a separation of concerns philosophy.
+Instead of designing a single huge standard that covers all use cases and edge cases, the strategy is to divide the standard into multiple smaller and separate APIs applying separation of concerns design principles.
 This will enable token functionality and tooling to be rolled out using a phased approach.

 It probably is obvious why standardizing contract metadata is needed: